 Mold comes in many textures and colors, but they all have a few things in common — they grow in moist areas, they feed on organic matter, and can pose a threat to your health.
 Green mold, in this sense, is no different.
+So, have you recently wondered what it is and if it’s dangerous?
 Here’s what you should know about green mold that grows in homes.

 Green mold is an umbrella term that refers to different species of fungi that grow in shades of green.
 It appears as soft and fuzzy or powdery and can have different hues of green.
 You may have seen green mold on fruits, bread, and many other foods.
 However, green mold can also grow in wet areas of a home.

-Although there are many species of mold that can grow green, the most common are Cladosporium, Aspergillus, and Penicillium.
+Although many species of mold can grow green, the most common are Cladosporium, Aspergillus, and Penicillium.

-However, these molds can grow other colors as well, such blue or black.
+However, these molds can grow other colors as well, such as blue or black.
 Thus, testing is the only way to find out which type of mold it is.
-This is not to say that you should always test the mold in your home to determine whether it’s harmful.
+That’s not to say that you should always test the mold in your home to determine whether it’s harmful.

 Contrary to popular belief, black mold is not the only harmful type of mold for people and pets.
-While black mold may seem more dangerous, green mold is just as likely to cause health issues.
+While black mold may seem more dangerous, its green counterpart is just as likely to cause health issues.

-Green mold can basically grow anywhere in your home where a water problem may occur.
+This kind of fungus can grow anywhere in your home where a water problem has occurred.
 Check out how to prevent mold in the crawl space, basement, bathroom, laundry room, attic, as well as in houseplant soil, the HVAC system, closets, carpets, and washing machines.
-For mold removal and water damage repair services, contact your local PuroClean office.

 For expert mold removal, contact the PuroClean remediation pros